U.S. Department of Agriculture:

 These new rules are for the 2017-2018 school year.

-The U.S. Department of Agriculture is using the slogan 'Make School Lunches Great Again," a play off President Trump's campaign slogan.
+The department is using the slogan 'Make School Meals Great Again," a play off President Trump's campaign slogan.

 © 2017 KXTV-TV